-We have 15 portfolio boards and one steering committee.
-Each of them is responsible for making investments within one or more of our budgetary purposes.
+We have 16 portfolio boards.
+Each of them is responsible for making investments within one or more of our priorities.
 They are also responsible for monitoring investments in their respective portfolio area, but the investment decisions are made by other portfolio boards.

 The portfolio board is also charged with promoting internationalisation, among other things through the EU Framework Programme for Research and Innovation.